MESH-Research/invenio-stats-dashboard/README.md

 #### Global dashboard template

 A Jinja2 template for the global dashboard, registered as a top-level page template at the global stats dashboard route (`/stats` by default).
+A top-level menu item is registered for this template by default, but can be disabled by setting the `STATS_DASHBOARD_MENU_ENABLED` configuration variable to `False`.
+The text and position of the menu item can be configured via config variables.
+Alternately, a custom function can be provided to register the menu item (See [Configuration](#configuration) below for more information.)

 #### Community dashboard template